Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/06 - requiring code features.md

             if isinstance(node, ast.For):
                 return ''

-        return "Your solution must include a for loop."
+        return 'Your solution must include a \'for\' loop.'
 ```

 Other useful node types include `ast.While`, `ast.FunctionDef`, `ast.Call`, `ast.If`, and `ast.Return`.